 Rare and unique items from all over Alaska come home in the Smithsonian Arctic Studies Center at the Anchorage Museum.
 The gallery brings more than 600 rare or significant Alaska Native artifacts from the national museum back to Alaska.

 Eklutna Historical Park provides further immersive opportunities to learn about Alaska Native culture.

 Find Alaska Native Art

 Alaska Native artists and artisans display their works at exhibitions, galleries and shops in Anchorage.
-You’ll find traditional masks, carvings in wood, bone and antler, and gallery-worthy hide and fiber works, but also contemporary interpretations inspired by modern Alaska Native life as well.
+You’ll find traditional masks, carvings in wood, bone and antler, and gallery-worthy hide and fiber works, but also contemporary interpretations inspired by modern Alaska Native life.
+Look for murals and other public art by Indigenous artists.
 Alaska Native art runs the gamut.

 Alaska Native Events in Anchorage